The Purpose of Personal Injury Law

 In a product liability claim, an injured victim can recover compensation for injuries caused by a defective product.
 These claims differ from negligence claims in that plaintiffs may be able to recover compensation regardless of the defendant’s conduct during the production of the product.
 In other words, under a claim for product liability, the injured victim does not need to show that the defendant manufacturer was negligent while manufacturing the product to recover for their injuries.

 Despite the actions of the manufacturer not playing a role in a product liability claim, these claims are very complex and require lawyers that focus on this area of the law.
-If you have been injured by a defective product, seeking out a product liability law firm is essential to your recovery.
+If you have been injured by a defective product, speak with our Lubbock product liability lawyers today.

 Wrongful death claims allow family members of a deceased victim to bring a claim against the wrongdoer for the harm they have suffered because of their loved one’s passing.
 A wrongful death claim is a derivative claim that requires the family to prove that the decedent’s death was caused by the wrongdoer’s actions.
 Once it has been shown that the wrongdoer is responsible for the decedent’s death, the surviving family is entitled to monetary compensation for the emotional, financial, and mental harm caused by the loved one’s unexpected passing.